The Falls of Measach are one of the most impressive locations in North Scotland.

 The Falls of Measach are located by a steep-sided chasm called Corrieshalloch gorge.

-This Gorge was not formed by the river currently running inside.
-It is thought to have been cut in the Ice Age by strong river flowing beneath a glacier.
+This gorge was not formed by the river currently running through it.
+It is thought to have been cut in the Ice Age by a strong river flowing beneath a glacier.

 The whole area is a National Nature Reserve protected by a trust.